arturmpinho/coffeeinsider/README.md

 ### **Test 1: Responsiveness**

 #### **User Stories and Requirements** ####
-* Responsive website across multiple-devices
+* Good responsiveness across multiple devices and browsers.

 ##### **UX** #####
 The user is able to access the webiste through multiple devices without issues.